richafnu/Viva/Viva/glint/setup/focus-areas-managers-creating.md

    1. Review and consider as many Focus Areas as you believe might be helpful and elicit support from your team.
 Preview **Suggested Actions and Resources** by hovering over the title and selecting it.
 Each Suggested Action has a default selection, listed first.
    1. When it's time to commit to a Focus Area and add actions and resources, attach as many as you would like onto your action plan.

-2. If your role has **Manager Concierge** enabled, in Step 3, select **Download Presentation Kit.** The kit was configured by your admin to help you facilitate a meaningful and insightful conversation with your team.
+2. If your role has **Manager Concierge** enabled, in Step 3, select **Download Presentation Kit.** Your admin configured this kit to help you facilitate a meaningful and insightful conversation with your team.
    1. Customize the kit to get ready for your team meeting.
    1. Make notes on each slide to help your conversation move forward.

 ## Commit to a Focus Area - Manager without Team Conversations

-Once your survey has closed:
+Once your survey is closed:

 1. Share survey results with your team, following your Presentation Kit guidance and using [ACT best practices](https://go.microsoft.com/fwlink/?linkid=2234345) for extra support.
 1. Share your Creating a New Focus Area screen with your team.
 You can also customize the presentation kit to highlight these possibilities.